ulearn/blog/wp-content/plugins/wp-migrate-db/readme.txt

 Example: <code>s:5:"hello"</code> becomes <code>s:11:"hello world"</code>

-Looking to contribute some code?
-The project is [on Github](https://github.com/bradt/wp-migrate-db) and I'm more than happy to accept pull requests.

-**\*NEW\* Pro Version with Email Support and More Features**
+**PRO Version with Email Support and More Features**

 * Select the tables you want to migrate
 * Pull production db down and replace local db
 * Push local db up and replace production/staging db
-* Unlimited find & replaces (free is limited to 2)
 * Multisite support
 * Video walkthroughs and howtos
+* Media files migration
+* Fire migrations from the command line or via a function call
 * More frequent bug fixes and improvements
 * And more features on the way!